JohnLCaron/rlauxe/README.md

 In approval voting, voters may vote for as many candidates as they like.
 The top k candidates are elected.

-The same algorithm works for approval voting as for plurality voting.
+The plurality voting algorithm is used plurality voting.

-Notes
-* Someone has to enforce that each CVR has <= number of allowed votes.

 #### SUPERMAJORITY

+"Top k candidates are elected, whose percent vote is above a fraction, f."

 See SHANGRLA, section 2.3.

 A winning candidate must have a minimum fraction f ∈ (0, 1) of the valid votes to win.
-If multiple winners are allowed, each reported winner generates one assertions.
+If multiple winners are allowed, each reported winner generates one assertion.

 For the ith ballot, define `A_wk,ℓj(bi)` as
 ````